ctnkyaumt/SplitWire-Turkey/.github/README_EN.md

 - **WS Alternative Installation:** Uses Wgcf and WireSock 1.4.7.1 tools to perform tunneling ONLY for Discord.
 (If the "Tunnel for browsers too" option is enabled, tunneling is also performed for internet browsers)

 - **Tunnel for browsers too:** In addition to the Discord application; tunneling is performed for popular internet browsers such as Chrome, Firefox, Opera, OperaGX, Brave, Vivaldi, Zen, Chromium and Edge.

+- **Install WireSock repeater:** Creates a WTS task that restarts WireSock at regular intervals.
+Only activate and install if you experience problems.
+This Windows Task Scheduler task restarts the WireSock service at regular intervals.

 - **Customize folder list:** You can use this section if you want to perform tunneling for an application other than Discord.
   - **Add Folder:** Selects the folder where the application you want to tunnel is located and adds it to the list.